 Required Licensing Fee

-If your student organization will be showing a movie at your event, then payment of a licensing fee is required by federal law.
-Consult with your CSL advisor to obtain a fee quote and pay the fee if one is required.
+If your student organization will be showing a movie at your event or meeting, then payment of a licensing fee is required by federal law.
+Consult with your advisor in the Center for Student Involvement to obtain a fee quote and pay the fee if one is required.